kmontag/NK2Reshift/README.md

 Note that NK2Reshift uses recent APIs which are subject to change in future Live versions.
 Things should be pretty stable in practice, but please file an issue here if you see any breakage after updating Live.
+I'll do my best to keep the script up-to-date with upstream changes.

 ### Usage